-National Centre for Diseases Control (NCDC), MoHFW is implementing the National Programme of Climate Change and Human Health (NPCCHH), as a part of which State Action Plan on Climate Change and Human Health (SAPCCHH) has been prepared for Uttarakhand.
+National Centre for Diseases Control (NCDC) is identified as the 'technical nodal agency' by MoHFW for the proposed National Mission on Health.
+The Centre for Environmental and Occupational Health Climate Change & Health (CEOH&CCH), NCDC, is implementing the National Programme of Climate Change and Human Health (NPCCHH), as a part of which State Action Plan on Climate Change and Human Health (SAPCCHH) has been prepared for Uttarakhand.
 SAPCCHH is a long-term vision and planning document prepared by the Department of Health & Family Welfare, Uttarakhand, applicable for up till year 2027.
 In Uttarakhand, the State Climate Change and Human Health Cell is working under NHM, Dte.
 Of Medical Health & Family Welfare to deal with climate change-related health issues in the state.
 Based on this document, district specific action plans will also be prepared.
 Uttarakhand state action plan highlights the current and future vulnerabilities to climate change in the state, the disease burden, and the initiatives to be undertaken by the state to reduce the same by addressing the climate-sensitive diseases and develop a climate responsive and sustainable health care ecosystem in the state.